rycolab/website/content/authors/anej/_index.md

 ---
 # Display name
-title: Martina Forster
+title: Anej Svete

 # Username (this should match the folder name)
 authors:
-- martina
+- anej

 # Is this the primary user of the site?
 superuser: false